Mr. Donald Jacopetti

 1. If you are interested in the CAVE and are not currently enrolled in the district, please first enroll your child in the District.

-2. If your child is currently enrolled in the District and you are interested in the CAVE, please contact the School Counselor.
+2. If your child is currently enrolled in the District and you are interested in the CAVE, please contact the CHS Principal, or CES School Counselor.

-3. For more information about the CAVE please contact Mrs. Jessica Watson (high school) or Ms. Cori Rockwell (elementary school).
+3. For more information about the CAVE please contact Mr. Donald Jacopetti (high school) or Ms. Cori Rockwell (elementary school).

 The Canton Area School District recognizes that each student learns differently and has unique learning needs.
 Flexibility and commitment to engaging students in the learning process are true crucial components of any online program.
 The CAVE is designed to provide students with the flexibility they need while maintaining checkpoints to ensure they are accountable for their daily activity.
 Students receive a “Cyber School in a Box” bundle, which includes a laptop computer, printer/scanner, all of the necessary peripherals and access to both live teacher support and technical support.